Valhalla train crash: Collision

 Brody then returned to her vehicle and, according to Hope, paused briefly.
-Then the car moved forward, 30 seconds after the gate had come down on her car, investigators determined later.
-In the cab, Smalls saw the ML350 completely block the tracks when the train was one car length, or approximately 85 ft, away, and braced for impact.
+Then it moved forward, 30 seconds after the gate had come down on it.
+In the cab, Smalls saw the ML350 completely block the tracks when the train was one of its car lengths, or approximately 85 ft, away, and braced for impact.
 The train, traveling at 51 mph, struck the SUV on its passenger side at 6:26 p.m.

 "There was a terrible crunching sound, and just like that, the car was gone," Hope said.
 "Disappeared.
 It happened instantly.
 There's no way she could have known what hit her."